davidblackuk/fred-godot/README.md

 Icon sizing and platfoms are faithful to the original pallettes and devices but i do allow myself a one pizel black mask for sprites.
 Also no attribute clashes

+Release 0.4
+  + Onscreen timers for the level and game
+  + High score table for recording:
+    + Fastest time with best completion through each level
+    + Complete run through times
+  + Several more new levels

 Release 0.33:
   + collectable coins
   + main menu